cinderrblock/ajlist/README.md

-# Welcome to the Blade GDPS Demonlist!
+# Welcome to the Algebra Jump Demonlist!